kitezh0307/STA/README.md

-# STA: The Official Implementation
+# The Official Implementation of STA

 ## 1. Download the Dataset